Webster (TV series): U.S. syndication

+ABC aired reruns of Webster on its daytime schedule from December 1986 to July 1987.
 In addition to its continuation as a weekly series in syndication for 1987, and since Webster reached the so-called "magic number" of 100 episodes before ABC's cancellation decision, Paramount began distributing reruns of the four previous seasons to local stations alongside the new episodes produced for syndication.
 When the series ended in 1989, the syndicated Webster episodes were added to the rerun package.

 USA Network aired reruns of the show from September 22, 1997, to March 13, 1998.
 It also aired on Superstation WGN from September 21, 1998, to September 2, 1999 (which was, until 2016, the last time that Webster appeared on national television).The Syracuse Herald Journal, March 13, 1998.Webster also aired on Chicago's local station MeTV and WMEU-CA (now known as MeTV's sister station MeToo since March 2008) from 2006 to 2009.
 It aired on Antenna TV on weekend afternoons from June 4, 2016, as the leadoff program of its "Saturday Summerthons" marathon programming stunt when it first began, to December 27, 2020.